BLOG

 Capital gains calculation

-If the price of your tokens has gone up in value since it was originally received, you’ll be required to pay capital gain tax on your profits.
+If the value of your BTC has gone up in value since you originally received it, you’ll be required to pay capital gain tax on your profits.
 If you are planning to sell your Bitcoin at a profit, you may want to consider how much money you’ll be left with after taxes.

 Looking for an easy way to calculate your gains and losses from Bitcoin?
 Check out our free online crypto profit calculator.